abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 ### CMS Kit Pro: Page Feedback

-In this version, **Page Feedback** feature has been added to the [CMS Kit Pro](https://docs.abp.io/en/commercial/latest/modules/cms-kit/index) module.
+In this version, the **Page Feedback** feature has been added to the [CMS Kit Pro](https://docs.abp.io/en/commercial/latest/modules/cms-kit/index) module.
 This feature allows you to get feedback from a page in your application.

-This is especially useful, if you have content that need feedback from users.
-For example if you have a documentation, or blog website, it's a common requirement to assess the quality of the articles and get feedback from users.
-In that case, you can use the **Page Feedback** feature.
+This is especially useful if you have content that needs feedback from users.
+For example, if you have documentation or a blog website, it's a common requirement to assess the quality of the articles and get feedback from users.
+In that case, you can use this feature:

 ![](page-feedback.png)

 ### Chat Module: Deleting Messages & Conversations

-In this version, the [Chat Module](https://docs.abp.io/en/commercial/latest/modules/chat) allows you to delete individiual messages or a complete conversation.
+In this version, the [Chat Module](https://docs.abp.io/en/commercial/latest/modules/chat) allows you to delete individual messages or a complete conversation.

 You can enable or disable the message/conversation deletion globally on your application: